 - 2.1 The closing date for admission application forms to be received by the home LA is as advertised by that authority.
-Information for Bedford Borough residents on completing the 'on line' application and notification dates of admission decisions are published in the Local Authority Admissions booklet, which is also available from their website.
-Bedfordshire Borough Council Admissions - Parents living outside the Bedford Borough area must make an application via their home local authority. - 2.2 All applications must be made on the home Local Authority Common Application Form (CAF). - 2.3 The school is required to abide by the maximum limits for infant classes (5, 6 and 7 year olds), i.e. 30 pupils per class - 2.4 The school provides for the admission of all successful applicants who have reached their 4th birthday by the beginning of September 2023.
-However, please note the following: - (a) These arrangements do not apply to our Nursery intake. - (b) Parents of children currently in our Nursery must re-apply for a place in the Reception class. - (c) Attendance at our Nursery does not guarantee a place in Reception.
+Information for Bedford Borough residents on completing the 'on line' application and notification dates of admission decisions are published in the Local Authority Admissions booklet, which is also available from their website: Bedfordshire Borough Council Admissions Parents living outside the Bedford Borough area must make an application via their home local authority. - 2.2 All applications must be made on the home Local Authority Common Application Form (CAF). - 2.3 The school is required to abide by the maximum limits for infant classes (5, 6 and 7 year olds), i.e. 30 pupils per class - 2.4 The school provides for the admission of all successful applicants who have reached their 4th birthday by the beginning of September 2024.
+However, please note the following: - (a) Parents offered a place may defer the date of their child's admission until later in the year, or until the child reaches compulsory school age.
+Summer born children (born